MariammBello/cloud_resume_challenge_opensource/README.md

 ```

 ## Step 5: Automating with Docker Compose
-While the above deploy script works fine, we can further simplify and optimize this process using Docker Compose.
+We can further simplify and optimize this process using Docker Compose.
 Docker Compose allows us to manage multiple containers with a single YAML configuration file.

 Here’s an example of a Docker Compose file for this project: